-Getting ready to choose your domain name?
-Typically people will Google you first when they’re searching for information on what you do and your business.
-That being said, you can probably surmise just how important it is to not only have the people you want to find you, find you, but also to have them find the information you want them to find both quickly and easily – And having great domain names is a critical step in making that happen.
+That being said, you can probably surmise just how important it is to not only have the people you want to find you, find you, but also to have them find the information you want them to find both quickly and easily – And having a great domain name strategy is a critical step in making that happen.

 - Learn what keywords people search for when looking for what you do and look to use those in your domain names.

 - At less than $20 a pop per year for most domain names, allow yourself to buy more than 1.

 - Choose domain names that make it easier to find you online.

 - Use specific domain names for specific promotions or ad campaigns.

 - Shorter is not always better but in many cases it is – I know I don’t like typing long URLs – do you?